square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > ListLoyaltyProgramsResponse ListLoyaltyPrograms(ctx, )
 ListLoyaltyPrograms

 Returns a list of loyalty programs in the seller's account.
 Currently, a seller can only have one loyalty program.
-For more information, see  [Loyalty Overview](https://developer.squareup.com/docs/docs/loyalty/overview). .

 ### Required Parameters
 This endpoint does not need any parameter.